infusedmj/github-search-by-mjv/README.md

-# github-search-by-mjv
+# Github Search by Mark Joseph Victoria

-This template should help get you started developing with Vue 3 in Vite.
+This project is made using Vite and Vue 3.

 ## Recommended IDE Setup